-Although not the scope of this paper, we propose a mesh cellular hybrid structure to create a gateway-less system without any external gateways needed.
+We propose a mesh cellular hybrid structure to create a gateway-less system without any external gateways needed.
 We propose this network configuration since it is wireless and ad-hoc.
 It spans all devices, is wire free, demonstrate resiliency to physical obstructions and adapt to changes in the transmission medium.
 Therefore, a mesh network is a good fit because it dynamically reconfigures itself and grows to the size of any installation.
-Is also a secure and trustworthy network [12].
+It is also a secure and trustworthy network [15].
 As illustrated in Figure 1b, the luminaires, in this architecture, are equipped with one of two types of nodes: A "mesh" controller that connects with other nodes in its vicinity.
 These controllers can forward messages to other devices (I2D) in the mesh, effectively acting like routers nodes in the network.
-A "mesh/cellular" hybrid controller, that is also equipped with a modem providing IP base connectivity to the central manager services (CM).
-These nodes acts as border-router and can be used for edge computing.
-Under this architecture, the short-range mesh network purpose is twofold: enable edge computing and device-to-cloud communication, by ensuring a secure communication from a luminaire controller to the edge computer or datacenter (I2CM), through a neighbor luminaire controller with an active cellular connection; and enable peer-to-peer communication (I2I{IP}), to exchange information between smart devices.
+A "mesh/cellular" hybrid controller equipped with a modem provides IP base connectivity to the central manager services (CM).
+These nodes act as border-router and can be used for edge computing.
+Under this architecture, the short-range mesh network purpose is twofold: enable edge computing and device-to-cloud communication, by ensuring a secure communication from a luminaire controller to the edge computer or datacenter (I2CM), through a neighbor luminaire controller with an active cellular connection; and enable peer-to-peer communication (I2IIP), to exchange information between smart devices.